wasmCloud/component-sdk-go/README.md

 Warning: API stabilization in progress.
 Once ready it will be published as `v0.0.1`.

+The Go Component SDK provides a set of packages to simplify the development of WebAssembly components targeting the [wasmCloud](https://wasmcloud.com) host runtime.

+Writing a wasmCloud Capability Provider?
+Check out the [Go Provider SDK](https://github.com/wasmCloud/provider-sdk-go).

 # Setup

 Requires tinygo 0.33 or above.